eryxcoop/eryxcoop.github.io/_posts/2024-11-27-Parallel-Programming-with-CUDA-Parallel-programs-optimized-for-GPU.md

 ### The general idea behind a parallel reduction

-How would one parallelize a binary reduction?
+How would one parallelize the sum algorithm?
 Well, there is an idea, a pattern that will be repeated in, at least, most of the implementations we may think of.
+The idea is named _parallel reduction_.

 <p style="text-align: center">
 <img src="/assets/img/parallel-programming-cuda/binary-reduction-code.png" alt="Binary reduction code" width=1000 />